29 Jan This is How Great Leaders Do It – Invitation and Challenge Framework

 She resigns and is looking for another opportunity where her contributions are valued and there’s an opportunity for growth.

-High Invitation and Low Challenge Creates a Cozy, Bean-Bag Culture
+High Invitation and Low Challenge Creates a Cozy, Bean-Bag Culture for Sales Growth

 When Paul arrives at his new job, the boss goes out of his way to introduce him to his colleagues.
 Then, they have a private session where Paul learns about the exciting opportunities he will have, working for this company.
 He is impressed.
 He can tell that his new boss knows what Millennials want.
 No closed-up cubicles and corner offices in this building, no way!
 He has an adjustable-height desk and just last week, the boss bought a few yoga balls to replace the traditional office chairs.
 His boss says he has an open-door policy, and Paul is always welcome to call on him for advice.